hello-openshift-multicluster-gitops/gitops-hub/README.md

-# GitOps Configurations for Dev Cluster
+# GitOps Configurations for Hub Cluster

-This repo contains Argo CD configurations for all applications on the dev cluster.
+This repo contains Argo CD configurations for all applications on the hub cluster.
 It is a Helm chart which deploys Namespaces, AppProjects, and Applications, based on configurations in values.yaml.

-This repo is continuously pushed by ACM to the dev cluster.
+This repo is continuously pushed by ACM to the hub cluster.

 ## Deploying

-This will deploy an ACM Application (Subscription and other required objects) on the hub cluster, which will continuously deploy this repo to the dev
+This will deploy an ACM Application (Subscription and other required objects) on the hub cluster, which will continuously deploy this repo to the hub
 cluster:

 ```bash